CHM Sponsored Ministry: Humility Homes and Services, Inc. (HMSI)

 The book explores how in the 1960s, after a thoroughly collaborative process led by a brilliant and courageous woman, Sister Bernadine Pieper, the Sisters of Humility renewed their mission to serve the poor and disadvantaged persons, pursue justice and peace, and promote the care of Earth.

-"Spirit of the Prairie: Catering to the Soul" - a cookbook featuring 298 recipes served at Our Lady of the Prairie Retreat - a ministry of the Sisters of Humility near Wheatland, Iowa.
+"Spirit of the Prairie: Catering to the Soul" Vol II - a cookbook featuring delicious recipes served at Our Lady of the Prairie Retreat - a ministry of the Sisters of Humility near Wheatland, Iowa.

 "Sisters" is a one-hour documentary film that takes the audience into the life stories of five American nuns.
 A film about faith, hope, and love seen through the eyes of five women who have committed their lives to the service of others in the deepest way.
 How do they experience the presence of god?
 How did they come to embrace this life and its sacrifices?
 What happens when they fall in love?
 What happens when they experience cruelty an death--the loss of a mother, the merciless randomness of a child's cancer?
 What is the anchor of their faith?
 Through the vivd prism of these women's lives, we experience the profound hopes and yearnings of the human spirit, the risks and rewards of a generous heart.